-- 5.2.1 Evaluate and implement degrees/certificates obtainable within 3 years via evening, weekend and online classes.
-(EMP 1.2) - 5.2.2 Develop new Kinesiology, Athletics, & Dance programs and certifications in collaboration with the Community Fitness operations in Building 1 such that students have access to on-site job training and workforce development opportunities that effectively prepare them for health and fitness-related employment in the region.
-(EMP 1.5) - 5.2.3 Increase the number of course offerings and support services at the Menlo Park site and/or other off-campus locations (East Palo Alto) to support program completion and help students access needed courses closer to home.
-(EMP 1.7)
+- 5.2.1 Develop new Kinesiology, Athletics, & Dance programs and certifications in collaboration with the Community Fitness operations in Building 1 such that students have access to on-site job training and workforce development opportunities that effectively prepare them for health and fitness-related employment in the region. - 5.2.2 Increase the number of course offerings and support services at the Menlo Park site and/or other off-campus locations (East Palo Alto) to support program completion and help students access needed courses closer to home. - 5.2.3 Utilize the Program Improvement and Viability (PIV) process to assist in the revitalization of instructional programs.

-Proposed 3-Year Strategic Action Plan for Implementation
+2-Year Strategic Action Plan for Implementation: